-* BlatantLies: The Nazis tell all new arrivals that they're being sent to the "[[GasChamber showers]]" for decontamination.
+* BlatantLies: Blatant to the audience, anyway.
+The Nazis tell all new arrivals that they're being sent to the "[[GasChamber showers]]" for decontamination.

 * [[POWCamp Concentration Camp]]: The primary, very unfriendly setting.

 * DefiantToTheEnd: Naomi [[spoiler:spits at Wagner's offer to spare her while killing her baby, both figuratively and literally.
-She then holds her baby and smiles defiantly as he shoots her]]
+She holds her baby and smiles in defiance as he shoots her.]]

-* GoryDiscretionShot: Used whenever a character is murdered.
-One exception is [[spoiler:when the Nazis execute 26 prisoners for trying to escape, and tell the others that anyone who averts his/her eyes would be executed too.]]
+* GoryDiscretionShot: The film uses this whenever a character is murdered.
+One exception is [[spoiler:when the Nazis execute 26 prisoners for trying to escape (actually only 13 tried to escape; the other 13 were randomly selected to die to further dissuade any future escape attempts) and tell the others that anyone who averts his/her eyes will be executed.]]
 The scene is shot from a long range, though.

-* KarmaHoudini: Largely averted by the camp guards, who were prosecuted at various points after the war, or simply killed later during the war.
+* KarmaHoudini: Largely averted by the camp guards, who were either killed later during the war or prosecuted at various points after the war.

-** Sgt.
-Wagner, on the other hand, was [[spoiler:found in hiding in Brazil.
+** Sergeant Wagner was [[spoiler:found in hiding in Brazil.
 The Brazilian government refused to extradite him, but he was eventually found dead with a knife embedded in his chest.
-The local courts just decide to rule it a suicide.]]
+The local courts ruled it a suicide.]]

 * OhCrap: The Nazi guards' reactions to the uprising.